 A vast system of underground rivers flows through the limestone earth of the Yucatán Peninsula, with the largest found just south of Playa del Carmen.
 The Río Secreto allows visitors an exhilarating chance to walk, wade, and float through an extensive network of subterranean chambers.

 Río Secreto is one of a number of attractions along the Riviera Maya promoting themselves as family-friendly theme parks.
 Despite rave reviews, we almost avoided it for this very reason.
 (A special adventure for the whole family in the Secret River?
 What are we, twelve?)
 But once we put away the glossy brochures and got past the front gates, the park revealed itself to be much more serious and interesting than expected.

 After a bumpy bus ride to the site, we put on wet suits and helmets, and followed our guide into the woods.
-Soon, we had arrived at a gateway into the underworld.
-The scene that awaited us inside was breathtaking: a cave full of stalactites and stalagmites, perfectly illuminated by light filtering in from above and reflecting off the still blue water.
-Although it had long been known to locals, Río Secreto was only discovered by the world at large in 2007, and was immediately put under governmental protection.
-So the condition of the caves is stunning.
+Soon, we had arrived at a gateway to the underworld.
+Illuminated perfectly by light filtering in from above, we entered into a mesmerizing cave full of stalactites whose reflections shone off the still blue water covering the ground.
+Although it has long been known to locals, Río Secreto was only discovered by the world at large in 2007, and was almost immediately made into a national park, which helps explain the immaculate condition of the caves.

-|Other Posts You Might Like from Yucatan||...and Idaho|
+|Other Posts You Might Like from Yucatan||...and Iceland|